-DIST, ANGLE, DIHED impose restraint on distance/angle/dihedral defined by the selected groups.
-See select\indexN and examples below for the specification.
-MASS indicates that the force is applied to the center of mass of the selected group.
+DIST, ANGLE, DIHED impose restraints on a distance/angle/dihedral defined by groups in the [SELECTION] section specified by select_indexN (see examples below).
+RE-PUL/FB also impose restraint on the distance defined by the selected groups, but the restraint is imposed to only one side of the harmonic potential centered on the given distance.
+MASS indicates that the restraint force is applied to the center of mass of the selected group.
 When MASS is omitted, the force is applied to the geometric center of the coordinates.
-MASS keyword does nothing for groups consist of a single particle.
+The MASS keyword does nothing for groups consisting of a single particle.

 In SPDYN, POSI and RMSD[MASS] restraints are mutually exclusive; you can use either one or none of them.
-Two different POSI restraints might not be applied simultaneously, either.
+Additionally, two different POSI restraints might not be applied simultaneously, either.

-Notice: POSI, PC, and RMSD restraints can be influenced by the removal of translational/rotational momentum.
-See also the notices in the stoptr\period parameter in the [DYNAMICS] section.
+Note: POSI, PC, and RMSD restraints can be influenced by the removal of translational/rotational momentum.
+See also the stoptr_period parameter in the [DYNAMICS] section for more information.